raganwald/raganwald.github.com/_posts/2015-05-08-carnac-the-magnificent.md

 ### no hire!

-So there are a bunch of ways forward (many more than these four considerations, in fact).
+There are a bunch of ways forward (many more than these four considerations, in fact).

 And you can easily imagine a sadistic interviewer failing a candidate for getting the correct answer the wrong way.
 If you use `eval`, you're a bozo.
 And if you write your way around `eval`, you're a "theorist" who doesn't know when to use the right tool for the job.
 If you don't optimize, you don't value scale.
 And if you do optimize, you're wasting time that could be better used for another part of the interview.

 And if you solve it without recursion, you don't grasp elegance.
 And if you do solve it with recursion, sorry, but we use JavaScript here, Lisp jobs are down the hall.